laxertu/eric/README.md

 Relies on concurrent.futures.ThreadPoolExecutor.

 MESSAGE_TYPE_CLOSED type is intended as end of stream.
 It should be considered as a reserved Message type.

+Note that:

-Note that same callback is invoked, no matter of message type
+> * same callback is invoked, no matter of message type
+> * callback execution order is not guaranteed (to be the same as the one while dispatching to channel)

 <a id="eric_sse.prefabs.ThreadPoolListener.on_message"></a>